xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 ### What I learned

-An exploit module reaching its target is not the same thing as its payload establishing a session.
-This attempt showed both outcomes in the same troubleshooting sequence.
-The confirmed user context afterwards was `daemon`, not root.
+This was one of the most useful troubleshooting moments: the first payload failed, I changed the approach, and the next attempt opened a shell. `whoami` returned **`daemon`**.
+I could see the difference between an exploit running and a payload giving me a usable session.

 ---

-## 13. Java RMI Session and Further Enumeration
+## 13. Java RMI: Another Session and LinPEAS Run

 I searched for Java-related Metasploit modules and selected the Java RMI server module: